ERP and PLM: Complementary Systems Drive Manufacturing Success

 Synchronizing data and building a data connection may also be more cumbersome for a company when it implements a PLM system after an ERP system is already up and running.
 The time and money it takes to determine what product data should migrate from an existing ERP system to a PLM system are much better spent elsewhere in the production process.
 By storing product data in a PLM system and then migrating to an ERP system, a company will enjoy a more cohesive and efficient manufacturing process with fewer oversights.

-ERP systems and PLM systems have distinct functionalities which, when used together, give an organization complete control over its manufacturing processes.
-These tools, however, are not interchangeable.
-An ERP system helps a company manage the transactional activities around building a product, while a PLM system tells the story of a product at a specific point in time and the history of the product record.
+ERP and PLM systems have distinct functionalities which, when used together, give an organization complete control over its manufacturing processes.
+These solutions, however, are not interchangeable.
+An ERP system helps a company manage the transactional activities around building a product, while a PLM system provides a complete history of past, present, and future changes to items, parts, assemblies (BOMs), AML, AVL, and more.

-Establishing your manufacturing process with an effective PLM system before integrating with a compatible ERP system will minimize organizational inefficiencies and transition costs as well as optimize the capabilities of each system across the entire organization.
+Establishing your new product development and introduction processes with an effective PLM system before integrating with an ERP system will minimize organizational inefficiencies and transition costs while optimizing the capabilities of each system across the entire organization.